ericglau/ci.ant/docs/product-info.md

 ## product-info task
 ---

-The `product-info` task displays product information such as product name and version of the Liberty runtime.
-The output includes information for product extensions if a *product_extension*.properties file is provided in the product extension installation's versions directory.
+The `product-info` task displays product information such as product name and version of the Liberty runtime and any installed product extensions.

 #### Parameters